hieutranss/hieutranCS.github.io/Web Speech API/README.md

 <h4> Web Speech API App</h4>

 <p>
-Users can select different voices to speak the utterance.
+Users can select different voices to speak the utterance.<br>
-Users can adjust voice volume, pitch and rate.
+Users can adjust voice volume, pitch and rate.<br>
-Users can pause and resume the speech.
+Users can pause and resume the speech. <br>
 </p>

 Demo link:    <a href="https://ttsapi.htcs.repl.co/" target="_blank">Web Speech Demo</a>